TampliteSK/Dragonrose_Cpp/README.md

   - Backwards pawns penalty
 - Piece bounses / penalties
   - Penalty for bishops blocking centre pawns
+  - Bonus for semi-open and open files for rooks and queens
+  - Bonus for sliders to target enemy pieces
 - Basic endgaeme knowledge

 ## Playing Strength